MattJones-Cloudticity/policies/README.md

 Unencrypted sensitive information shall never be sent through end-user messaging technologies such as email, instant messaging, and chat (0929.09v1Organizational.6).
 Protocols used to communicate between all involved parties will be secured using cryptographic techniques such as SSL/TLS (0945.09y1Organizational.3).

 The company must use FIPS-validated cryptographic mechanisms during transmission to prevent unauthorized disclosure of information and detect changes to information unless otherwise protected by company-defined alternative physical measures (099.09m2Organizational.11).
 All data transmission is encrypted end to end using encryption keys managed by Cloudticity, in conjunction with AWS.

+A formal key management system is defined and implemented consistent with federal and industry-recognized guidelines to securely manage secret/private keys and public keys issued by trusted Certification Authorities.
+Cloudticity will ensure the  authenticity of public keys using public key certificates issued by a trusted certification authority (e.g., VeriSign, GeoTrust, Comodo, GoDaddy, Thawte, DigiCert).
+(0906.10g2Organizational.13)

+Keys are limited to a period of time, per the manufacturer's recommendations or not to exceed one year.
+(0907.10g2Organizational.2)

+Keys are limited to a period of time, per the manufacturer's recommendations or not to exceed one year.(0908.10g2Organizational.4)

+Specific mechanisms are in place to recover information in the event encryption keys are lost.
+(0908.10g2Organizational.4)

+Interconnected business information systems are linked to other requirements and controls.
+A baseline is established for basic security hygiene in interconnected systems.
+(0935.09w2Organizational.3) (0936.09w2Organizational.4)

 ## 9.4 Electronic Signatures